 Electricians do a lot of math on the job site, especially algebra.

-You’ll learn more about it during your apprenticeship program.
+You’ll learn more about it during your apprenticeship.

-With these courses, you will gain the basic skills necessary to assist the crew.
+Through it, you will gain the basic skills necessary to assist the team.

 This course covers how electricity flows from a source to the locations on a grid.

 It also includes regulations and rules determining its use.

 You will learn what machines you will work with frequently within an industrial setting.